waltertan12/blog/_drafts/2020-12-15-top-chef-inversion-of-control.md

 In most cases, chefs have their own kitchen and pantry to work with.
 So we represent initializing the chef with their own knives, kitchen, and pantry in the constructor.

-Then, we want the chef to cook for us, we call `Chef::cook` without any arguments and they return us a meal!
+Then, we want the chef to cook for us, we call `Chef.cook(60 * 60 * 2 /* two hours */)` without any arguments and they return us a meal!

 In this case, `Chef` makes a mean uni nigiri.
 But how do we compare it to another chef's way of creating an uni nigiri?
 Maybe the other chef has access to nori and wraps their nigiri in nori.
 Maybe another chef has access to Hokkaido uni.
 Maybe another only has access to long grain rice.

+It begs the question, what are we really testing?
+The ingredients?
+Who has the better kitchen?
 In any case, we can't be certain that we're testing the thing that's most important about the chef -- the `special cooking algorithm`!

 ### Inversion of Control
 Here's what Top Chef tries to do, which also demonstrates inversion of control.